The Royal Commission will hold its second round of hearings on Monday 27 March 2023.

 Discussion:- Professor Mark Mon-Williams, University of Leeds

-(This session will not be livestreamed, but will be available for viewing on the website afterwards).
+(This session was not livestreamed, but is available for viewing).